TGS

 Construction exhibitions ahead of preparatory work on m62 managed motorway scheme

-seen at 06:57, 14 September in News from Department of Constitutional Affairs - national.
+seen at 06:57, 14 September in News from Department of Constitutional Affairs - national (Our copy).

 Bus builder fined after falkirk worker hit by steel platform

-seen at 06:57, 14 September in News from Department of Constitutional Affairs - national.
+seen at 06:57, 14 September in News from Department of Constitutional Affairs - national (Our copy).

 A bus manufacturer has been fined £50,000 after a worker was injured by a bus floor platform which slipped while being lifted into position.